 Kimberly reviewed the volunteer needs (job title & description) for each FB game: bus chaperones, cheer gear booth, hydration coordinator, 3rd Qtr section guards, and concession stand as needed for at least one game TBD after school starts.
 Tadd will sign us up.
 At least one concession stand volunteer needs to have a Food Handler’s Permit.
 Kimberly to prepare Signup Genius for donation and volunteer needs for Sept.
 1st game.
 Jayson Styger volunteered to be the Hydration Coordinator for the entire FB season.
 He will pick up water coolers at Grizzly Band rehearsal on Thursday, August 31.
 (Action: Kimberly)

 All Parent Meeting is scheduled for Tuesday, Sept.
 12th at which is the same day as the Sept.
 Board Meeting.
 Typically Board meets beforehand to take care of any pending business and finalize needs for Parent Meeting.
 The PowerPoint slides Kimberly prepared for last year’s parent meeting really helped keep the meeting on track and ensured that we covered everything Band that the parent’s should know.
-Kimberly to review/update the PowerPoint with Tadd and then send to the Board to review.
+Kimberly to review/update the PowerPoint with Jason and Tadd and then send to the Board to review.
 Noah Skrinde to do AV.
-(Action: Kimberly)
+(Action: Kimberly & Jason)

 Fundraising Report: Darci Halverson